Anish2025/Anish2025/README.md

 <h1>Hey there! 👋</h1>
 <img  src="lofiboy.webp"/>

-<br><br> _Hi, I'm **Kshitij Srivastava**, a frontend developer dedicated to crafting seamless digital experiences.
+<br><br> _Hi, I'm **Anish Kumar Sharma**, a full Stack developer dedicated to crafting seamless digital experiences.
 With a keen eye for design and a knack for coding, I blend creativity with functionality to build sleek, responsive websites and intuitive web applications_
 <br><br>
 _In my non-coding hours, I enjoy sketching, 3D modeling, gaming, or embarking on cosmic exploration._ 🌌
 <br><br>